-- Permitting applications and reexaminations to be completed by mail - Conducting homevisits - Using higher payment standards (either within the acceptable range or with HUD approval of a payment standard outside the PHA range) if the PHA determines this is necessary to enable a person with disabilities to obtain a suitable housing unit

-- Providing time extensions for locating a unit when necessary because of lack of availability of accessible units or special challenges of the family in seeking a unit - Permitting an authorized designee or advocate to participate in the application or certification process and any other meetings with PHA staff request is made [Joint Statement of the Departments of HUD and Justice: Reasonable Accommodations under the Fair Housing Act].
+- Permitting applications and reexaminations to be completed by mail. - Conducting homevisits. - Using higher payment standards (either within the acceptable range or with HUD approval of a payment standard outside the PHA range) if the PHA determines this is necessary to enable a person with disabilities to obtain a suitable housing unit. - Providing time extensions for locating a unit when necessary, because of lack of availability of accessible units or special challenges of the family in seeking a unit. - Permitting an authorized designee or advocate to participate in the application or certification process and any other meetings with PHAstaff.